- Collection Audit & Solutions

 Maintenance of outdoor projects

-For some years, the Nicolas Lemmens Studio and its mobile unit have been in charge of the maintenance of an ever-increasing number of outdoor projects, such as public and private sculptures, murals and other art-works both within Belgium and abroad.
+For some years, the Lemmens Art Conservation and its mobile unit have been in charge of the maintenance of an ever-increasing number of outdoor projects, such as public and private sculptures, murals and other art-works both within Belgium and abroad.

 The Conservation of time-based media (video art, digital art, holographic art) regularly presents the Conservator with new challenges.